Gentle Palm & Foot Sweat Treatment Guide

 Q10: Which treatment should I choose for my first visit?

-If your hand/foot sweating affects daily life (e.g., difficulty with handshakes or typing), painless Botox injection is recommended — you'll feel noticeable improvement from a single session.
+If your hand/foot sweating affects daily life (e.g., difficulty with handshakes or typing), gentle Botox injection is recommended — you'll feel noticeable improvement from a single session.
 Milder cases can also start with iontophoresis or topical medications.

 Related Services